 The boardwalk is about 1km long and takes about 45 minutes to complete the loop at a leisurely pace.

 With the park along the Lake Erie shoreline, there are several beaches to choose from.
 The most popular beach, and one better suited for families, is the Northwest Beach.
-While there, you can lay on your towel, soaking up the sun with a good book in one hand and one of the freshly made mocktails being served on the beach in the other.
+While there, you can lay on your towel, soaking up the sun with a good book in one hand and just enjoy life.

 Everybody loves the tip.
 What may be the most photographed location in the park, the tip is the southernmost point of mainland Canada.
 It’s quite neat to have the waves crashing all around you.